yogin16/yogin16.github.io/_posts/2018-10-22-machine-learning.md

 If last part is complex then ignore - it just sums up one metric about the function we know from all the data points we have.
 That computed metric is known as the error.
 (In this particular case error is computed using sum of squared of differences.)

-After this to find the parameters which minimises this error metric; we take derivatives of error with respect to the coefficients.
+After this to find the parameters(coefficients) _which minimises this error metric_; we take derivatives of error with respect to the coefficients. (minimum error => derivative is zero.)
 We can put those derivative equations in matrix and solve using linear algebra.
 The code for this looks like below:

 <script src="https://gist.github.com/yogin16/3582b476210cfcf732e6d4f8985d18fe.js"></script>

-So from this approach we are able to get the co-officiants of the polynomial.
+From this approach we are able to get the coefficients of the polynomial.
 And able to fit the data to the function.
-Once we learned these co-officiants we would also be able to predict output for new input.
+Once we learned these coefficients we would also be able to predict output for new input.

 However, there are issues with this approach:

 - If you looked in the code snippet - at one point it had to compute matrix inverse in order to solve the linear algebra system.
 That is computationally in-efficient and also not guaranteed to be possible in all cases.
-And becomes non-trivial with more number of co-officiants.
+And becomes non-trivial with more number of coefficients.
 - We have figure out value of the order _j_.
 - Always assumes that the relationship of function is linear.
 (Which is ok, based on how we defined our curve fitting problem, but actually not all functions are having linear relationship - we want to remove this assumption now.)

 Lets try to approach above issues with two different approach in machine learning, applying to the same problem.

-## Solving with Gradient Descent
+## Solving with Gradient Descent Optimizer

 We are going to derive inspiration of error from linear algebra.
 We want to minimize that error to fit our data points.
 But we assume that here, we have many data points available for our functions.
 So imagine that rather having only four points for the _(x,y)_ entry in the table we have say 10k of them from the same function.
 (This is the case for many real world example for machine learning tasks where we want to learn complex functions but have huge data set backing the mapping).
-However, we have to avoid matrix inverse operation.
+However, we want to avoid matrix inverse operation.

 :Shubham script here of curve fitting:

 Ignore the parts you are not able to understand about underlying framework details - but notice following things:

-- it assume random initial states of the co-officiants
+- it assume random initial states of the coefficients
 - it looks at all the data points and computes the error
 - performs gradient optimization (compute derivatives) in the direction of minimizing the error
-- updates co-officiants with the learning rate
+- updates coefficients with the learning rate
-- repeats this as manny time as needed until convergence
+- repeats this as many time as needed until convergence

 Benefits of above approach: